Fish cakes are easy to make and great to freeze, too. You can use any fish you like, this recipe uses tinned salmon.

-- Mix the cold mashed potato in a bowl with the salmon, 2 tbsp pf parsley, 25g of the fresh breadcrumbs and black pepper.
+- Mix the cold mashed potato in a bowl with the salmon, 2 tbsp of parsley, 25g of the fresh breadcrumbs and black pepper.

-- In a seperate bowl, combine the rest of the breadcrumbs, parsley and grated cheese.
+- In a separate bowl, combine the rest of the breadcrumbs, parsley and grated cheese.

-- Shape the the fish mixture into eight round fish cakes, coat with a little beaten egg and then the breadcrumb mixture.
-Bake on a baking tray in the oven for 15 minutes until they’re golden.
+- Shape the fish mixture into eight round fish cakes, coat with a little beaten egg and then the breadcrumb mixture.
+Bake on a baking tray in the oven for 20 minutes until they’re golden brown.

-- Serve with a salad of your favourite veg.
+- Serve with a salad made with your favourite veg.

-- Don’t add butter or oil to the mashed potatoes – it can make it too soft and difficult to handle.
+- Don’t add butter, oil or milk to the mashed potatoes – it can make it too soft and difficult to handle.

 - Try using different types of fish – tinned tuna and cooked white fish are also good.

-Guideline Daily Amounts (GDAs) are guidelines about the approximate amount of particular nutrients and calories required for a healthy diet.
+Reference Intakes (RIs) are guidelines about the approximate amount of particular nutrients and energy required for a healthy diet.